 - Submit your manuscript files to our submission system, GEMS.
 You will be updated as the peer review process moves along.

-- Final files must be uploaded at revision.
+- Final files and separate figures must be uploaded at revision or resubmission.

 - If accepted, congratulations!
 Your manuscript will be sent to our publication partner, John Wiley & Sons.
 The accepted article will be posted online within a few days with a DOI and considered to be published and citable.
-You will also be notified regarding copyright transfer and have an opportunity to select open in any of our subscription journals.
+You will also be notified to transfer copyright or, for a fee, select open access and a Creative Commons license in any of our subscription journals.
 Following copyediting, you will receive proofs and notification of any publication fees.

-- The final manuscript will be posted shortly after the proofs are returned.
-A final version will be included in an online issue.
+- The final manuscript will be posted shortly after the proofs are returned and then included in an online issue.

 AGU journals use an electronic manuscript submission and peer review system called GEMS (Geophysical Electronic Manuscript System).